Interactions-Nexus/Nexus-Wiki/fundamentals/web3.md

 title: WEB 3.0
 description: Decentralised Web
 published: false
-date: 2022-10-08T13:20:07.359Z
+date: 2022-10-08T13:23:42.101Z
 tags:
 editor: markdown
 dateCreated: 2022-10-05T08:31:03.919Z
 ---

-# Web 3.0
+# What is Web 3.0

-> This Page is unpublished, needs to te completed and then published {.is-info}

-## What is web 3.0?

-Web 3.0, also known as Web3 is the next iteration of the world wide web. which incorporates concepts including decentralization and token-based economics.&#x20;
+**Web 3.0**, also known as Web3 is the next iteration of the world wide web, which incorporates concepts including decentralization, token-based economics and DAO based governance.

+## BACKGROUND

 To better understand web3, we need to understand the evolution of world wide web.

-## BACKGROUND

 ### **What is Web 1.0?** <a href="#what-is-web-1-0" id="what-is-web-1-0"></a>